Find your push with up to $800 off Peloton Treads. Shop Treads

 2. A Solid Source of Fiber

-High-protein grains are a good source of fiber, says Kelly Jones, RD, a Newton, Pennsylvania-based performance dietitian for athletes and active families.
+High-protein grains are a good source of fiber, says Kelly Jones, RD, a Newtown, Pennsylvania-based performance dietitian for athletes and active families.
 Fiber promotes gut health and slows down digestion to allow for more sustained energy levels and promote feelings of fullness.
 Plus, “by offering a protein that provides fiber rather than saturated fat, you may contribute to reduced cholesterol levels,” Jones adds.

 Since the fiber factor can help make meals and snacks seem more filling, Burgess says that grains high in protein could also potentially aid in weight management, if that’s a goal for you.
 “Be sure to pair your grains with other foods like fruits, vegetables, dairy, fish, meat, nuts, and seeds for a well-rounded meal overall,” she suggests.